DCC-EX/dcc-ex.github.io/docs/begin/what-to-know.rst

     * - A separate DCC packet sniffing tool
       - A FastClock to enable time based events
       - An Android app to help configure your EX-CommandStation
+    * - |EX-SC-LOGO-SMALL|
+      -
+      -
+    * - A camera-based sensor system to replace multiple trackside sensors -
+      -

 .. list-table::
     :widths: 50 50
     :header-rows: 0